K'tut Tantri: Bali

 During her time in Bali, Muriel Stuart Walker was adopted by a local rajah named Anak Agung Nura.
 She also adopted the Balinese name K'tut Tantri, which translated into English as "fourth-born child."
 During her time in Indonesia, Tantri also became fluent in the Balinese and Indonesian languages.
 Later, she established a hotel in Kuta where she developed a fondness for the Indonesians and an aversion towards the Dutch, whom she regarded as "arrogant colonialists."
 She also became acquainted with several Western expatriate artists including Walter Spies and Adrien le Mayeur.

-During the Japanese occupation of Indonesia, Tantri chose to remain behind with the Balinese, who she regarded as her people.
-While she was later accused of collaborating with the Japanese, she has maintained in her autobiography Revolt in Paradise that she was imprisoned and tortured by the Japanese.
+K'tut Tantri gave multiple conflicting accounts of her response to the Japanese occupation of the Dutch East Indies.
+Indonesian critics accused her of collaborating with the Japanese and even of holding "comfort women" in her hotel, while she claimed that she herself was imprisoned as a "comfort woman," which did happen to some Dutch prisoners, and even tortured.
+Biographers were unable to find first-hand knowledge of her wartime activities, and the relevant Japanese records have apparently been destroyed.
+In later years Tantri was able to produce a set of handmade playing cards made of palm leaves and mud which she said she had made in Japanese prison, and which did resemble similar objects made by Indonesian prisoners.

 The Indonesian Revolution

 Following the Second World War, Tantri was recruited into the Indonesian nationalist cause by rebels affiliated with the Indonesian guerrilla leader Bung Tomo.
 She became a radio broadcaster for the Voice of Free Indonesia.
 Due to her work for the Indonesian government, she became known as "Surabaya Sue" among the British and Dutch forces occupying Java; a reference to the Japanese propaganda broadcasters dubbed Tokyo Rose.
+Tantri's broadcasts were invariably serious or philosophical in content, and Western correspondents compared them favorably to the lightweight propaganda of Tokyo Rose.
 In addition, Tantri contributed articles to an English-language magazine produced by the Republicans, which was also called the Voice of Free Indonesia.
+She witnessed the Battle of Surabaya as personal interpreter and radio broadcaster for Sutomo, before being recruited into Amir Sjarifuddin's more professional Indonesian Department of Information.
+Adam Malik praised her courage in collaborating with the guerrilla leaders while under fire from Dutch and British armies.

-She witnessed the Battle of Surabaya and later joined President Sukarno's Republican administration as a speech writer and broadcaster.
+Later, she joined President Sukarno's Republican administration as a speech writer and broadcaster.
 She also took a personal liking to Sukarno's oratory and charismatic personality.
+Tantri directed the independence movement's English-language propaganda away from Third World sources of inspiration such as the 1919 Egyptian revolution, Gandhi's satyagraha, and the Arab Revolt, and towards analogies to the American Revolution, Thomas Paine, and the beliefs of Abraham Lincoln.
+Her rhetoric used in Sukarno's speeches appealed to American audiences with invocations of America's own liberal traditions and the right to self-government.
+Eventually, America withheld Marshall Plan funds to force the Netherlands to recognize Indonesian independence.